n26/psd2-tpp-docs/doc/fallback-aisp.md

 | **Validity**   | 15 min                                                                     | **One time usable** , but chain of refresh tokens is**valid for 90 days**  |
 | **Storage**    | NEVER                                                                      | Yes, for 89 days (expiry needs to be stored on TPP)                        |

-> ⓘ **Refreshing refresh tokens**
+> :information_source: **Refreshing refresh tokens**
 > The first refresh token has validity of 90 days, but is  **one-time usable** .
 > With this refresh token, an access and a new refresh token can be requested.
 > This new refresh token maintain the initial 90 days validity.
 > So in summary the chain of refresh tokens has a validity of 90 days.

-> ⓘ **Refresh getting close to expiry**
+> :information_source: **Refresh getting close to expiry**
 > On day 89 the TPP should discard the refresh token and ask the user re-authentication.
 > As highlighted above the TPP should never store the password of the user.

-> ⚠ Access tokens are supposed to be used only for  **1 session (sequence of calls)** .
+> :warning: Access tokens are supposed to be used only for  **1 session (sequence of calls)** .
 > If a user requests a manual refresh a new access token has to be requested **EVEN** if the original access token is still valid.
 > For this reason the TPP should **NEVER** store the access token.

-> ⚠ The TPP should not use those access and refresh tokens on other base URLs than `aisp.tech26.de`.
+> :warning: The TPP should not use those access and refresh tokens on other base URLs than `aisp.tech26.de`.

-> ⓧ If those policies above are not respected, there is no guarantee you will not be rate-limited.
+> :x: If those policies above are not respected, there is no guarantee you will not be rate-limited.

 ## User Authentication